TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 22/1 Kings 22.45.md

 ---

-Now the rest of the acts of Jehoshaphat, and his might that he showed, and how he warred, are they not written in the book of the chronicles of the kings of Judah?
+Now the rest of the acts of Jehoshaphat, and his might that he showed, and how he warred, aren't they written in the book of the chronicles of the kings of Judah?